ampatspell/ember-cli-zuglet/docs/api/firestore/document.md

 Resolves when document is loaded either by `doc.load()` or when first `onSnapshot` is processed.

 > Note: promise doesn't automatically do a load.
-You need to activate document using one of decorators for this to work as expected
+You need to activate document using `@activate` decorator for this to work as expected

 ## token `→ string`